+'''

-project id : <attributes> ;
+project id : attributes ;

+'''

-Here, attributes is a sequence of (attribute-name, attribute-value) pairs.
+Here, attributes is a sequence of rule arguments, each of which begins with an attribute-name and is followed by any number of build properties.
 The list of attribute names along with its handling is also shown in the table below.
 For example, it is possible to write:

 '''

 project tennis

 : requirements <threading>multi

 : default-build release

-;
+:

 '''